 Connecting animals to help

-Animal Rescue Relay South doesn’t arrange adoptions.
+Alabama Rescue Relay/ South doesn’t arrange adoptions.
 Most people bring animals to them.
 Then, the Lamberts arrange for someone to provide temporary foster care for that animal until they can find a rescue center that will accept the pet.
 A foster provider might care for that animal a day or two, perhaps several weeks, until it goes to the rescue center.

 “We usually don’t get involved in the actual adoptions,” Sid Lambert says.
 “However, if someone calls me wanting a certain type of dog and I found out about one, I’ll give that person the information.
 We work with different animal shelters all over.
 We’ve even had people send animals to us from Nova Scotia, Canada.”